CUA Youth eSaver Account

 Your balance earns a highly competitive interest rate for an at call account on balances of up to $5,000.
 Interest rates are stepped so that any balance above that amount will receive a lower rate of interest.

 The interest is calculated on the daily balance and deposited into the account each month.
-The interest rate is variable, which means it could change according to the movements of the RBA cash rate.
+The interest rate is variable, which means it could change at any time.

 You must maintain a minimum balance of one dollar with this account.

 Once the account holder reaches their 18th birthday, the Youth eSaver will be automatically converted to an eSaver Plus Account.
 You can also take a look at other CUA products here.